 What is The SIMS?

-The SIMS (The Labor Markets and Social Security Information System) is the main source of information on labor markets in Latin America and the Caribbean.
-It contains comparable statistics, institutional information and academic publications about labor markets in IDB country members.
-This platform, thought as a tool for researchers and labor policymakers, aims to support development initiatives in the region by strengthening evidence-based policy design.
-The IDB Labor Markets Division (LMK) created the SIMS in 2015 as an open space for decision makers, labor-market experts, researchers, university students and key regional stakeholders who have a special interest in the areas of labor policy, skills development, employability and social security.
+The SIMS (The Information System on Labor Markets and Social Security) is the main source of information on labor markets in Latin America and the Caribbean.
+Thought as a tool for researchers and labor policymakers to strengthen development initiatives in the region, this platform contains comparable statistics, institutional information and academic publications about labor markets in IDB country members.
+The IDB Labor Markets Division created the SIMS in 2015 as an open space for decision makers, labor-market experts, researchers, university students and key regional stakeholders who have a special interest in the areas of labor policy, skills development, employability and social security.

 About the API (Application programming interface)